daryllmagsombol/triology-2021-adonis-react/README.md

 ### Credentials DB

 Create adonis_book_demo database in MySQL.
 Open the project in VS Code or any code editor.
-Rename .env.example to .env and modify it based on your database credentials.
+Modify .env based on your database credentials.

 ### Migrations/Seed